whatheheckisthis/Intent-to-Auditable-Trust-Object-Index/README.md

 ## Overview

-The IAM Control Evaluation Framework provides a read-only engineering workflow for ingesting, normalising, and evaluating identity and access data against defined IAM control assertions.
+Ingests → Normalises → Evaluates

-The framework separates source-system data from control evaluation logic.
+CEF `v1.0.0` separates source system data from control evaluation logic.
 Identity and access information from platforms such as SailPoint IGA, Microsoft Entra ID, and Active Directory is transformed into a common representation before being evaluated against access governance, entitlement, privileged access, Segregation of Duties (SoD), authentication, and migration assurance controls.

 The resulting evaluations are converted into structured evidence containing the control assertion, evaluated identity state, outcome, timestamp, and supporting traceability information.